Amazon Eco Lodge

 At Manu Birding Lodge there are 11 species of monkeys and over 532 bird species have been seen in different habitats like: The Oxbow lake, Bamboo Forest, Canopy Tower Specialists, Terra Firme Primary Forest, Macaw Clay Lick, Second Grow Forest, Riverine Forest and not forgetting the Mauritia Swamp.

 Along the river bank the chances to see the Jaguar (Panthera onca), Puma (Puma concolor), or the Ocelot (Leopardus pardalis) can be high.

 At the Oxbow lake there are the chances to see the Giant Otter (Pteronura brasiliensis).
 Whilst along the trails in Manu Birding Lodge the rarest mammal, the Short-eared Dog (Atelocynus microtis), and also the Little Spotted Cat (Leopardus Tigrinus) have been spotted before.

 To conclude, Manu Birding Lodge provide the Birders, Photographers and Wildlife-Enthusiasts with an unforgettable experience with its diversity of wildlife and habitats.

 Manu Birding Lodge is owned and run by Amazon Birding.

 The trails and scenery should delight everyone who enjoys experiencing nature first hand.
 All birds, mammals, butterflies and moths provide endless opportunities for photographers.

 Only a handful of people work at Manu Birding Lodge.
-Our backgrounds and training differ, but among our various talents.
+The backgrounds and training differ but among the various talents.
 Despite all of this, there is still a shared value of loving conservationists and birders; all being involved professionally in birding for many years.

-Our driving force is conservation, not profit.
-We shall maintain our commitments to forest conservation and to running a fine lodge, returning profits to the land, and find the responsibility to be an exciting challenge.
+The driving force is conservation, not profit, a strong commitment to forest conservation and to running a fine lodge and return profits to the land.